Apr Band Cost Comparator

 How term length interacts with APR

 The relationship between APR and term length is not linear.
 At a low APR, extending from 3 years to 7 years increases total interest significantly but the gap in pounds is relatively contained.
 At a high APR, the same extension produces a much larger absolute increase in interest, because the higher rate compounds over a longer period.
-The premium tiles in the tool show this effect: the extra cost of your rate versus the benchmark grows with the term.
+The premium tiles in the tool show this effect: the estimated extra cost of your rate versus the benchmark grows with the term.

 This has a practical implication.
 Borrowers at high APRs who choose longer terms to reduce monthly payments are making a more expensive trade-off than borrowers at lower APRs doing the same thing.
 A 30% APR loan over 7 years can cost more in total interest than the original principal borrowed.
 Understanding this before committing to a term is one of the most useful things the tool offers.
 Our guide to how bad credit loans affect your credit score also covers the credit file implications of longer-term borrowing.